 See the sections below for details on these uses.

-It’s not known how Spravato works to help treat depression.
+It’s unknown how Spravato works to help treat depression.
 It blocks a certain protein in the brain called N-methyl-D-aspartate (NMDA) receptors.
 Some

 Spravato for treatment-resistant depression

-Spravato is used in adults with treatment-resistant depression.
+Spravato is approved for adults with treatment-resistant depression.
 This is a type of depression that hasn’t improved after you’ve tried at least two other antidepressant drugs.

 Spravato for major depressive disorder with suicidal thoughts or behaviors

-Spravato is also used in adults with major depressive disorder with suicidal thoughts and behaviors.
+Spravato is also approved for adults with major depressive disorder with suicidal thoughts and behaviors.

 Symptoms of major depressive disorder include: